 I then received a call a few days later informing me that they'd like to interview me in person.
 The day of the interview I ended up interviewing with two separate groups, the unexpected interview sessions led to a job offer.
 I was thankful that the timing worked out with being able to interview with the 2nd group since I felt it was a perfect fit for my goals.

-The process took a day – interviewed at Argon ST in March 2010.
+The process took 1 day – interviewed at Argon ST (Fairfax, VA) in January 2008.

 I applied via the Argon ST website and was contacted within a few days to set up a phone interview with an engineer in my prospective group.
 The phone interview simply consisted of discussions of my past experience and I was given the opportunity to ask questions.
 After a few weeks I was invited to Fairfax for an onsite interview.
 This consisted of interviews with 2 engineers, a group lead, lunch with another engineer and an interview with a recruiter.
 The interviews were all very informal, mostly discussion based about the company's ongoing projects and my project experience.
 A few behavioral questions were asked.
 In the end, I was told that the position I had interviewed to fill had been eliminated.